 To bring Niyama, we must try to develop purity, contentment, austerity, self-study with scripture study and surrender to god.

 These energies slowly transform our body, mind and consciousness.
-Then the practice of dharana and dhyana bring us closer to the Divine.
+Then the practice of dhyana and dharana bring us closer to the Divine.

 Many times people are misguided and misinformed by teachers, who themselves have not built a strong foundation of yama(restraint) and niyama(observance).
-They jump into their inner spiritual journey at different steps in a haphazard way, maybe pranayama or dharana.
+They jump into their inner spiritual journey at different steps in a haphazard way.
 Though one can get a lot of physical benefits with asana and pranayama but not much spiritual benefits without the practice of Yama and Niyama.
 This can lead to disappointments for the seeker because no lasting results are achieved.
 Many give up any practice or fall into false practices, which do not bring any spiritual light.

-Paradoxically, if someone truly brings just Yama and Niyama into their life, even if they do not practice any let alone advanced meditation of dhyana and Samadhi, they get immense spiritual benefits.
-When you are content, not wanting more of everything money, power and prestige , not manipulating people, have compassion and kindness for all, have surrendered your past and future to Lord.
+Paradoxically, if someone truly brings just Yama and Niyama into their life, even if they do not practice any let alone true meditation of dhyana and Samadhi, they get immense spiritual benefits.
+When one is content, not wanting more of everything ~ money, power and prestige , not manipulating people, has compassion and kindness for all, has surrendered the past and future to Lord; one’s body and mind gets naturally stable in yoga.
 These, Yama and Niyama practices, lead to less desires and thoughts naturally.
 Such is the power of purity.

 The truth is that the spiritual path is simple.
 There is nothing hidden or mysterious, it is just self-realization of universal truths.
-Only thing required by the serious seeker is to keep climbing the successive steps slowly but sincerely.
+Only thing required by the serious seeker is to keep practicing slowly but sincerely.